-Overall, we found that the service is now provided with sufficient care, competence and skill, having regard to the statement of purpose due to the provider securing improvement since the last inspection.
 The statement of purpose, which describes what you can expect from the service and how support is delivered, has been reviewed and updated by the RI, accurately reflecting both footprints.
 Policies and procedures within the service are up to date.

+People can benefit from a service from care workers who are well trained and supported.
 Feedback from staff is very positive, particularly around the level of support and interaction they have with management.
 The RI has increased management support at head office.
-Management oversees care workers' training, supervision and appraisal needs.
+Management oversee care workers' training, supervision and appraisal needs, which is kept up to date.
 Care staff told us they feel sufficiently supported and trained for their particular role.
 Some staff told us about bespoke training they requested for people with complex needs and this was welcomed and arranged by the management team.
 There is a staff training and development policy and care staff receive a structured induction, shadowing opportunities and support to attain professional registration.

-There are governance arrangements in place but further improvements are required to satisfy good quality assurance and oversight.
 The RI regularly consults and engages with individuals and/or representatives, is based at head office and is committed to improving the service.
 The RI reviews the quality of care and support provided every six months which is now compliant with regulations.
 The RI has implemented further improvements to ensure the quality of care review contains more analysis and actions in order to identify the key patterns and trends within the service.

-Managerial oversight is good but requires further improvement in order to optimise people's safety and well-being through closer monitoring, auditing and analysis of complaints, care delivery, safeguarding and notifiable incidents.
-Management have been responsive and have already implemented systems in place to rectify this.
+Managerial oversight requires improvement in order to optimise people's safety and well-being through closer monitoring, auditing and analysis of complaints, care delivery, safeguarding and notifiable incidents.
+Management have been responsive and have already implemented systems in place to rectify this since the inspection visit.
 We will test this at the next inspection.